vnklaimis/FantasyNight-docs/rules/roleplay.rst

 Roleplaying After a Player Kill
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If a character is player killed and the scene is left after they respawn, the players involved should roleplay that the unconscious character is found by a good Samaritan, emergency services were called and they were taken to the hospital.
+If a character is player killed and the scene is left after they respawn, the players involved should roleplay that the unconscious character is found by a good samaritan, emergency services were called, and they were taken to the hospital.
 The person that was player killed would then after they respawn at the hospital, roleplay in the hospital for a period of time for their injuries to heal and continue to roleplay those injuries accordingly.

 Do not respawn and immediately run around as if nothing happened!